cdsittampalam/documentation/docs/Creating Transactions.md

 ### Start Transfer

 1. To start the transfer, click **Initiate Transfer**.
-You are then prompted to check your phone app.
+You are then prompted to check your Qredo Signing App.
 2. To return to the previous screen, click **Back**.

 When a counterparty receives money, they will receive an email notification of the transaction.